jeff-dillon/music_challenge/README.md

 Your client is building a music app and wants you to add some functionality to an existing application.

-The application currently shows the available Genres and Tracks.
+The application currently shows the available Tracks, Genres, and Tracks in a given Genre.

 Challenge:
 - Add a new function to display all of the Playlists